chrisbautista/boxerjs/README.md

 ## Limitations

 Let's add restrictions.
 Limitations produce more creative ideas than freedom.
-So for this problem I want the solution to be:
+So for this problem, I want the solution to be:

 * a jQuery plugin
 * proof-of-concept include images and thumbnails - formatted as "image.jpg" and "image_thumb.jpg" correspondingly
+* content agnostic
 * does not know anything about the images - size or compression.
-* anchors are optional, but for semantic purposes and accessibility, thumbnails are wrapped in anchor tags with a corresponding href to the target URL. e.g.
+* anchors are optional, but for semantic purposes and accessibility, thumbnails must be wrapped in anchor tags with a corresponding href to the target URL. e.g.

 ```html